SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Normal Function

-The TNFRSF11B gene provides instructions for making a protein called osteoprotegerin.
-This protein plays an important role in bone remodeling, a normal process in which old bone is broken down and new bone is created to replace it.
-Osteoprotegerin is involved in the regulation of specialized cells called osteoclasts, which break down bone tissue during bone remodeling.
+The TNFRSF11B gene provides instructions for making a protein that plays an important role in bone remodeling, a normal process in which old bone is broken down and replaced by new bone.
+The TNFRSF11B protein is involved in the regulation of specialized cells called osteoclasts, which break down bone tissue during bone remodeling.

-Osteoprotegerin is one of two receptor proteins that can attach (bind) to a protein called receptor activator of NF-κB ligand (RANKL).
-The other receptor protein is called receptor activator of NF-κB (RANK).
-Because RANKL can only bind to one receptor at a time, osteoprotegerin and RANK compete with one another.
-When RANKL is bound to RANK, it sets off a series of chemical signals that trigger immature osteoclasts to mature and become fully functional.
-When RANKL is bound to osteoprotegerin, it blocks these chemical signals and prevents the activation of osteoclasts.
-Because no chemical signals are transmitted when RANKL is attached to osteoprotegerin, osteoprotegerin is often called a "decoy" receptor.
+The TNFRSF11B protein and a receptor protein called RANK can each attach to a ligand called RANKL.
+Because RANKL can only bind to one of these proteins at a time, the TNFRSF11B protein and RANK compete with one another.
+When RANKL is bound to RANK, a series of chemical signals cause osteoclasts to mature and turn on.
+This leads to the breakdown of bone.
+When RANKL is bound to the TNFRSF11B protein, these chemical signals are blocked.
+The TNFRSF11B protein is called a "decoy" receptor protein because no chemical signals are transmitted when RANKL is attached to this protein.

-By reducing the amount of RANKL that is available to bind to RANK, osteoprotegerin plays a critical role in regulating the process of bone remodeling.
+By influencing the amount of RANKL that is available to bind to RANK and activate osteoclasts, the TNFRSF11B protein plays a critical role in regulating the process of bone remodeling.

 Health Conditions Related to Genetic Changes